 When you apply, work the product throughout your hair, from the scalp to the ends.
 You must use the conditioner on your scalp since many of the beneficial ingredients you find in hair loss products work in the hair follicles.
 You'll also want to ensure you're leaving the conditioner on your hair for several minutes, as this will allow the formula to work its magic fully.

 While a high-quality conditioner can help strengthen the hair and combat hair loss, you'll want a multi-faceted approach to tackling your thinning hair.
 For the best results, lather up with a hair loss shampoo alongside your conditioner to maximize your benefits while washing your hair.
 For many people, the best shampoo for hair loss will contain DHT blockers, but this will depend on your specific needs.

-As you're actively dealing with hair loss, you'll also want to be as gentle with your hair as possible while it is regaining strength.
-Try to limit the amount of heat styling you do (and use a heat protectant product if you must).
+As you're actively dealing with hair loss, you'll also want to be as gentle with your hair as possible while it regains strength.
+Limit the amount of heat styling you do (and use a heat-protectant product if you must).
 You should also avoid coloring your hair, as color-treated hair tends to be weaker.